MDverse/mdws/docs/data_model.md

 - comment: Not sure we get the uploader name in Zenodo.
 Maybe get all available authors.

 keywords
-- type: string with keywords separated by ;
+- type: string with keywords separated by ";".
+Default is "None".
 - example: DMTAP ; DMPC ; cationic lipid bilayer ; NaCl ; Molecular Dynamics Simulation ; Gromacs

 dateset_url